How To Survive in a Drought

 Grey Water Harvesting

-This is a smart water harvesting method where gently used water from showers, tubs, washing machines and the kitchen sink is repurposed for other uses.
+This is a smart water harvesting method in which gently used water from showers, tubs, washing machines, and the kitchen sink is repurposed for other uses.
 Keep in mind that this water has not come into contact with any fecal matter.
-Despite this, it may contain traces of dirt, grease, food, hair, and soap among other cleaning products.
-In fact, Grey Water Harvesting is one of the best first steps to take in Surviving a drought.
+Despite this, it may contain traces of dirt, grease, food, hair, and soap, among other cleaning products.
+Grey Water Harvesting is one of the best first steps to take in Surviving a drought.

 While the water may appear dirty, it can be recycled and used for irrigation.
-By using greywater in irrigation, it helps to connect people in the urban area with their backyard gardens.
-To ensure that the water is safe for use in irrigation, it is highly advisable to use plant friendly products.
-One of the first factors in surviving a drought.
+Greywater irrigation helps connect people in the urban area with their backyard gardens.
+To ensure that the water is safe for irrigation, it is highly advisable to use plant-friendly products.
+This is one of the first factors in surviving a drought.

 Benefits of Grey Water Harvesting Include: